Rajinder Singh Chib: Political career

 In 2002, Chib fought the Jammu and Kashmir Legislative Assembly elections from the Suchetgarh Assembly constituency but lost.
 He later joined the Indian National Congress.
-He has also served as General Secretary for the Jammu and Kashmir Pradesh Congress Committee.
+He has also served as Vice President and General Secretary for the Jammu and Kashmir Pradesh Congress Committee.

 After Ghulam Nabi Azad resigned from the Indian National Congress in August 2022, Chib was among the former ministers who resigned in support of Azad.
 He became a member of the Democratic Azad Party.

 On 3 October 2022, R.S.
 Chib was appointed as General Secretary for Democratic Azad Party.

 Personal life

 Chib was born in Watala Bhimber (now in Pakistan Administered Kashmir).
-He pursued B.E. degree from Birla Institute of Technology and Science, Pilani and his post graduation from Indian Institute of Science.
+He pursued his B.E. degree from Birla Institute of Technology and Science, Pilani and post graduation from Indian Institute of Science.
 He also got fellowship in Institution of Electronics and Telecommunication Engineers.
 He served as an honorary professor in Rajouri's Baba Ghulam Shah Badshah University.